 Inflammation and Joint Pain

-Seaweed can help with a number of inflammatory problems due to the antioxidant and anti inflammation properties.
+Seaweed can help with several inflammatory problems due to its antioxidant and anti-inflammation properties.
 The nutrients found in seaweed also help to strengthen bones and connective tissue.

 This is great for increasing the lubrication between the joints, which helps to reduce the pain caused by diseases like osteoporosis and rheumatoid arthritis.

-Wouldn’t it be great if you you could reverse the symptoms experienced by arthritis?
+Wouldn’t it be great if you could reverse the symptoms experienced by arthritis?
+10

 What Are The Risks

-Seaweed has the ability to grow in many different conditions.
-It’s important that any seaweed that you eat comes from a clean environment.
+Seaweed can grow in many different conditions.
+Any seaweed that you eat must come from a clean environment.

-It has the ability to absorb toxins, and we often use seaweed as part of a detoxification protocol.
+It can absorb toxins, and we often use seaweed as part of a detoxification protocol.
 So, if the seaweed has grown in a contaminated environment, it will also absorb whatever contaminants are there.
 We test our seaweed to ensure that there’s nothing dangerous in it.

 Where possible, avoid eating food that has been harvested where there have been toxins, radiation or environmental contaminants detected.

-I find it interesting that the FDA (Food and Drug Administration) have such strict ruling over seaweed but don’t regulate supplements with the same level of scrutiny.
+I find it interesting that the FDA (Food and Drug Administration) have such strict rulings over seaweed but doesn’t regulate supplements with the same level of scrutiny.
+13 14

-Seaweed contains organified minerals like potassium, sodium, vitamin K, iodine and anticoagulants.
+Seaweed contains organised minerals like potassium, sodium, vitamin K, iodine and anticoagulants.
 So if you’ve been prescribed medication for thyroid, kidney disease, or various blood thinners you should check with your Doctor before making seaweed a part of your meal plan.
+15

 I would advise anyone with a medical condition to be mindful that consuming seaweed may interfere with your current supplements or medications.